dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 When inference doesn't fill in a type, it usually defaults to `dynamic`.
 If `dynamic` is the type you want, this is technically the most terse way to get it.
 However, it's not the most *clear* way.
-A casual reader of your code who sees an annotation is missing has no way of knowing if you intended it to be `dynamic`, expected inference to fill in some other type, or simply forgot to write the annotation.
+A casual reader of your code who sees that an annotation is missing has no way of knowing if you intended it to be `dynamic`, expected inference to fill in some other type, or simply forgot to write the annotation.